mateors/lexer/README.md

 > Talking to the kernel is normally done via something called system calls.

 ### Array
-elements in an array literal can be any type of expression.
+> Elements in an array literal can be any type of expression.
 Integer literals, function literals, infix or prefix expressions.

 ### Index operator expressions
 * myArray[0];